Vaira Vīķe-Freiberga

-Dr. Vaira Freiberga is a professor and interdisciplinary scholar, having published eleven books and numerous articles, essays and book chapters in addition to her extensive speaking engagements.
+Freiberga is a professor and interdisciplinary scholar, having published eleven books and numerous articles, essays and book chapters in addition to her extensive speaking engagements.

 As President of the Republic of Latvia 1999–2007, she was instrumental in achieving membership in the European Union and NATO for her country.
 She is active in international politics, was named Special Envoy to the Secretary General on United Nations reform and was official candidate for UN Secretary General in 2006.

 She remains active in the international arena and continues to speak in defense of liberty, equality and social justice, and for the need of Europe to acknowledge the whole of its history.
 She is a well-known pro-European, as such, in December 2007 she was named vice-chair of the Reflection group on the long-term future of the European Union.
 She is also known for her work in psycholinguistics, semiotics and analysis of the oral literature of her native country.

-After her presidency Vaira Vīķe-Freiberga serving as a Founding Co-Chair of the Nizami Ganjavi International Center and served as the President of Club of Madrid, the world's largest forum of former Heads of State and Government, from 2014 to 2020.
-She is also a member of the International Programme Board of the Prague European Summit.
+After her presidency, Vīķe-Freiberga served as a founding co-chair of the Nizami Ganjavi International Center and as the president of Club of Madrid, the world's largest forum of former heads of state and government, from 2014 to 2020.
+She is also a Fellow of the World Academy of Art and Science and a member of the International Programme Board of the Prague European Summit.

 Early life and education

 Vaira Vīķe was born in Riga, Latvia.
 At the end of 1944, as the second Soviet occupation of Latvia began, her parents escaped to Nazi Germany.
 There she received her first education in Latvian primary school at a displaced persons camp in Lübeck, Germany, where her baby sister died.
 Then her family moved to Casablanca in French Morocco in 1949.
-In Morocco she attended French primary school at Daourat hydroelectric dam village where she learned the French language.
+There, she learnt French at a primary school at the Daourat hydroelectric dam village.
 She then went on to attend Collège de jeunes filles de Mers-Sultan in Casablanca.
 In 1954 her family moved to Toronto, Ontario, Canada, where she completed high school.

-Vaira Vīķe attended Victoria College of the University of Toronto, graduating with a Bachelor of Arts in 1958 and a Master of Arts in 1960, in psychology.
+Vīķe attended Victoria College of the University of Toronto, graduating with a Bachelor of Arts in 1958 and a Master of Arts in 1960, in psychology.
 She worked at the Canadian Imperial Bank of Commerce as a teller and part-time as a supervisor in Branksome Hall Boarding School for Girls.
 In 1958, being fluent in English, French, Latvian, Spanish and German, she worked as a translator and the next year went on to work as a Spanish teacher for grades 12 and 13 at Ontario Ladies' College.
 Upon completion of her master's degree, Vīķe became a clinical psychologist at the Toronto Psychiatric Hospital in late 1960.
 She left in 1961 to resume her education at the McGill University in Montreal while also lecturing part-time at Concordia University.
 She earned her PhD in psychology from McGill University in 1965 with a dissertation supervised by Dr. Virginia Douglas, entitled Concept Learning in Normal and Hyperactive Children.